The Reither Bakery: Tasty traditions

 (If you would like to try this traditional Christmas bakery yourself, find the old Tyrolean recipe here.)

 Seven sweet sins

-There are a total of seven Reither Brot stores in Tyrol, the last and most beautiful opened just recently, right at the Dorfplatz in Reith – the flagship store, so to speak.
+There are a total of six Reither Brot stores in Tyrol, the last and most beautiful opened just recently, right at the Dorfplatz in Reith – the flagship store, so to speak.
 Here I get to know mother and father Hueber, as the early day’s work of the young bakers already ends at noon.
 Rudi and Angelika welcome me as warmly as the boys in the bakery, it quickly becomes clear where the youngsters enthusiasm for their profession came from.
 Lovingly they lead me through alluring breads and baked goods, with homemade sourdoughs after Grandpa Rudi’s original recipes.
 Love without frippery, emphasizes the father, and delivered ovenwarm to the seven stores.
 Baking is done daily fresh and exclusively here in Reith – first-hand quality for three generations.